$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Basic notions

-Boundaries of $\mathfrak{sl}_n$-webs consist of univalent vertices (the end points of oriented edges), which we will usually put on a horizontal line (or various horizontal lines), called the \textit{cut-line}, and that we usually picture by a dotted line, e.g. such a $\mathfrak{sl}_n$-web is shown below for $n=4$.
+Boundaries of $\mathfrak{gl}_n$-webs consist of univalent vertices (the end points of oriented edges), which we will usually put on a horizontal line (or various horizontal lines), called the \textit{cut line}, and that we usually picture by a dotted line, e.g. such a $\mathfrak{gl}_n$-web is shown below for $n=4$.